apache/mesos/docs/windows.md

 [openssl]: https://slproweb.com/products/Win32OpenSSL.html

-As of this writing, OpenSSL 1.1.x is not yet supported, but 1.0.2M has been tested.
+As of this writing, OpenSSL 1.1.x is supported.

-Use `-DENABLE_SSL=ON -DENABLE_LIBEVENT=ON` to build with OpenSSL.
+Use `-DENABLE_SSL=ON` to build with OpenSSL.

-> Warning: This currently requires the use of libevent instead of the
-> native Windows Thread Pool API.
-However, the use of libevent on
-> Windows is NOT recommended, as it is buggy and will be unsupported
-> in the future.

 Note that it will link to OpenSSL dynamically, so if the built executables are deployed elsewhere, that machine also needs OpenSSL installed.